Customer satisfaction with homeowners insurance companies this year is up from 2010, but still remains below levels achieved in 2009.

-According to Bowler, while many homeowners may not give much thought to their insurance under normal circumstances, the moment they have to file a claim, the value of coverage becomes realized.
-The study finds that customers who have filed a claim tend to be more knowledgeable about their policies—and also more satisfied—than those who haven’t had a claims experience.
+The study finds that customers who have filed a claim tend to be more knowledgeable about their policies-and also more satisfied — than those who haven’t had a claims experience.

-The study finds that approximately 16 percent of homeowners insurance policyholders indicate they carry less coverage than would be required to fully rebuild their home in the event of a total loss.
-Among these policyholders, satisfaction averages 739—more than 40 points lower than among policyholders who say they have sufficient coverage.
+The study finds that approximately 16 percent of homeowners policyholders indicate they carry less coverage than would be required to fully rebuild their home in the event of a total loss.
+Among these policyholders, satisfaction averages 739 — more than 40 points lower than among policyholders who say they have sufficient coverage.

 Was this article valuable?